 Looking ahead, Microbix believes that it has considerable opportunities to continue growing its sales to the global diagnostics and clinical laboratory industries.
 Most notable among its business segments is QAPs, for which it has identified the Point-of-Care-Test ("PoCT") companies as its most promising customers.
-While PoCT has been promised for many years, the Pandemic resulted in major investments to roll-out sophisticated and high-quality testing beyond central-lab settings.
-Today, table-top portable PCR-based and antigen-based PoCT instruments are coming into widespread usage in settings such as local clinics, long-term care homes, pharmacies, schools, and workplaces.
+While PoCT has been a promised innovation for many years, the Pandemic resulted in major investments to roll-out sophisticated and high-quality testing beyond central-lab settings.
+Today, table-top sized and portable PCR-based or antigen-based PoCT instruments are coming into widespread usage in settings such as local clinics, long-term care homes, pharmacies, schools, and workplaces.
 However, such PoCTs require accompanying test-controls to satisfy health regulators that errors relating to operators, consumables, or instruments will be quickly and reliably identified.
 Microbix QAPs are ideally-suited for that purpose, most notably when formatted onto the FLOQSwabTM flocked-swabs of Copan Italia S.p.A., made using Microbix's innovative techniques, and protected by the intellectual property of each firm.

-The largest of such opportunities involves FLOQswab-based QAPs being incorporated into kits of PoCT cartridges at fixed ratios (e.g., 1 QAP per 20 PoCT tests).
+The largest of such opportunities involves FLOQswab-based QAPs being incorporated into kits of PoCT cartridges at fixed ratios (e.g., 1 QAP per 20 PoCT tests) for use to help ensure test or test-workflow accuracy.
 With major international test-makers intending to sell millions of cartridges per month across multiple pathogen categories, it is not difficult to see how revenues may build for Microbix in this industry area.
-A first such alliance was announced by Microbix in August 2022, and meaningful revenues are expected as soon as that multinational test-maker, and others, wend their way through the needed regulatory approvals for instruments and test kits.
+A first such alliance was announced by Microbix in August, 2022 with QuidelOrtho Corporation (QDEL on NASDAQ).
+Meaningful revenues are expected as that multinational test-maker, and others, wend their way through the needed design optimizations, regulatory approvals, and marketing launches for instruments and test kits.
+Further alliances of this nature continue to be developed by Microbix and are formalized and disclosed in due course, such as those with SpeeDx (Apr., 2021), Ulisse Biomed (Nov., 2023), BioGx (Dec., 2023), and Seegene USA (Dec.
+2023).